 How to Give Medications to Your Dog or Cat

 By Rachele Baker, DVM – Getting dogs and cats to take medications and/or supplements can be a challenge.
 If your dog or cat is sick or has a chronic medical condition necessitating medications and/or supplements, it is very important to ensure that your dog or cat receives the medication as directed.
 There are many options available to help you give medications to your dog or cat.
 I will discuss some of those options in this post.
-If you try one of these options and it does not seem to work for you or your pet, try another option until you find what works best for you and your pet.
+If you try one of these options and it does not seem to work for you or your pet, then try another option until you find what works best for you and your pet.

 Remain calm and positive when giving your pet medications.
 If you are nervous, tense, or upset when giving your pet medication, then your pet will sense your mood and become nervous, tense, and upset too.
 Make the medication administration event a positive event that your pet will enjoy by giving him or her food treats or lots of praise and love after he or she takes the medication.
 If your pet has a positive experience each time that he or she takes medication, then he or she will be much more willing and eager to cooperate with you the next time you need to give medication or supplements.